The Day the Earth Stood Still: Music and soundtrack

-Reception

-Critical response
+Critical reception

 Variety praised the documentary style: "the yarn is told interestingly enough and imbued with sufficient science-fiction lures and suspense so that only seldom does its moralistic wordiness get in the way ...
-Cast, although secondary to the story, works well."
+Cast, although secondary to the story, works well".
 Harrison's Reports wrote: "Very good!
 It is by far the best of the science-fiction pictures yet produced.
 It holds one's interest undiminished from start to finish and, although the theme is admittedly fantastic, one is made to feel as if he is seeing a real-life occurrence because of the expert handling of the subject matter and the extremely fine special effects work."
 The Los Angeles Times praised the film's seriousness, though it also found "certain subversive elements".
 Bosley Crowther of The New York Times dismissed the film as "tepid entertainment" and described Gort as "oddly unmenacing".

-The Day the Earth Stood Still was moderately successful when released, accruing US$1,850,000 in distributors' domestic (U.S. and Canada) rentals, making it the year's 52nd biggest earner.
+The Day the Earth Stood Still was moderately successful when released, accruing US$1,850,000 in distributors' U.S. and Canadian rentals, making it the year's 52nd biggest earner.
 "Rentals" refers to the distributor/studio's share of the box office gross, which, according to Gebert, is roughly half of the money generated by ticket sales.

-The Day the Earth Stood Still earned more plaudits overseas: the Hollywood Foreign Press Association gave the filmmakers a special Golden Globe Award for "promoting international understanding".
+The Day the Earth Stood Still earned more plaudits in other countries: the Hollywood Foreign Press Association gave the filmmakers a special Golden Globe Award for "promoting international understanding".
 Bernard Herrmann's score also received a nomination at the Golden Globes.
-The French magazine Cahiers du cinéma was impressed, its contributor Pierre Kast called it "almost literally stunning" and praised its "moral relativism."
+The French magazine Cahiers du Cinéma was impressed, its contributor Pierre Kast called it "almost literally stunning" and praised its "moral relativism".